TakanashiSora874/furima-36900/README.md

 - has_many :items
 - has_many :comments
-- has_many :purchases
 - has_many :order_histories
-- has_many :favorites
+- has_many :items, through: :favorites

 ## itemsテーブル